General

 High Tide Zawn

-This route provides the easiest way back to the access route at high tide.
+These routes provide the easiest way back to the access route at high tide.
 If you’ve a spare rope it can be left in place when approaching the main crag.
+Climbs are described right to left.

-Follow the easiest line, and the bolts, up the slab.
+Follow the easiest line, and the bolts, up the right side of the slab.

 Main Crag

-Climbs are described left to right, starting at a large corner to the right of a big smooth wall (plenty of first ascent opportunities for those brave enough to risk the loose bands of rock near the top).
+Climbs are described left to right, starting at a large corner to the right of a big smooth wall.

 Climbs the large open corner to a layback crack, which is followed to the lower off.
 Probably the best climb on the crag so far.
 Named after Willy Muirhead who attempted to climb the route on trad before it had been cleaned of loose rock and was lucky to escape with only a broken ankle.